 This provision provides that benefits otherwise excludeable from an employee's gross income and subject to income tax and unemployment insurance tax will not be considered includeable in either the income tax or unemployment insurance wage base merely because of constructive receipt issues.
-IRC Section 125 permits taxpayers to select from a group of benefits provided by their employer.
+Section 125 of the Internal Revenue Code permits taxpayers to select from a group of benefits provided by their employer.
 Individually, these benefits are permitted, under the Internal Revenue Code, to be provided on a tax free basis to an employer's employees.
 Without the intervention of this code provision, however, the fact that employees have the opportunity to select which tax free benefit, from a variety of offerings, they prefer to have is sufficient to make these otherwise tax free benefits taxable under the doctrine of constructive receipt.
 It appears that all states currently have extant a similar provision for income tax withholding purposes.
 However, many states do not exempt items paid under IRC Section 125 plans from tax liability (or benefit calculation) for unemployment insurance purposes.
 For any state that does not have a provision excluding from either wage base the items contemplated under IRC Section 125 it will be incumbent upon that jurisdiction to adopt such a conforming provision.
 In the absence of such provision in the unemployment insurance arena compensation will be paid.

-2. The value of any meals or lodging furnished to an employee by or on behalf of an employer if at the time of such furnishing such value is excluded from the employee's
+(B) The value of any meal or lodging furnished to an employee by or on behalf of an employer if, at the time of the furnishing, the value of the meal or lodging is excluded from the employee's income under Section 119 of the Internal Revenue Code, [or any successor thereto];